Self-compassion: it’s unpopular & we’re doing it wrong!

+This short 17-minute video on self-compassion from Dr Kristin Neff is well worth a watch as – despite it’s unpopularity – self-compassion is trending.
 Probably because the evidence is compelling that self-compassion reduces anxiety, stress and depression, and – contrary to popular myth – actually boosts motivation as well as physical health.

-The reason for my annoyance (aside from my demands that everyone agree with me) is that, with the best of intentions, we often DON’T treat our friends compassionately.
+The reason for my annoyance (aside from my demands that everyone agree with me) is that, with the best of intentions, we often don’t treat our friends compassionately.

 We are uncomfortable with painful, socially un-sanctioned thoughts and emotions (such as anger, grief, sadness, stress, anxiety, depression, regret, jealousy and envy).
 This discomfort with uncomfortable emotions means we are as quick to dismiss and rationalize them in our friends as we are in ourselves.